dmx-systems/dmx-documentation/docs/user.rst

 The Detail Panel
 ================

-The "Detail Panel" is usually opened by clicking "Details", "Edit", or "Related" in the :ref:`context menu <user-the-context-menu>` of an item.
+The "Detail Panel" is opened by clicking "Details", "Edit", or "Related" in the :ref:`context menu <user-the-context-menu>` of an item.
 The detail panel shares your screen width with the "Topicmap Panel".
+It has four tabs, "Info", "Related", "Meta", and "View" described below.

 .. image:: _static/detail-panel.png